Return to the index of 1954 Jeeps.

 See more photos and details of this Hurricane With a Silver Lining.

-Henry in Round Rock, Texas has restored this '54 (see a before photo, 40K JPEG) and estimates it's 90% original.
-He says, "I addedthe roll bar, winch and larger tires, other than that its pretty muchoriginal.
+Henry in Round Rock, Texas was looking to sell this '54 in 2005.
+He estimated it's 90% original (see a before photo, 40K JPEG).
+He said, "I added the roll bar, winch and larger tires, other than that its pretty much original.
 I have the service manual, parts list etc. for the vehicle.
 I purchased the vehicle in 1999, restored it and still own it.
-Only a couple of hundred miles since it was restored.
-Would now like to sell it to a collector."
+Only a couple of hundred miles since it was restored."

 See a left side photo and a photo of the engine (40K JPEGs).